 Most of the parts of Chernobyl and Pripyat have been classified as off-limits to humans still.
 A tour of the area and the nuclear power plant was not even available until 2011.
 Local tour guides have stated that it is safe to visit Chernobyl.
 Regrettably, though, they are also reporting that the closest town of Pripyat will not be habitable for thousands of years.
 Because this nuclear accident happened on the ground level, it created the worse one ever recorded.
 It is 10 x more powerful than say Hiroshima because of how close it happened to the land versus being dropped from the sky.
 There was no barrier.

-Chernobyl Tours: Available from Kiev via Jay Way Travel
+Chernobyl Tours are Available via Jay Way Travel

 Chernobyl Bookable Tours: Private or Group?